Board & Staff

 TONG ZHANG, PH.D.

-Tong comes to Oregon MESA with a background in working with organizations to create meaningful and sustained social impact.
+Tong is a first-generation American who immigrated from China to the US as a small child.
+She attended Title I schools throughout her elementary years and credits the dedicated teachers and well-rounded education she received for shaping her career interests and fostering her academic success.
+Tong is passionate about the MESA mission of engaging underserved students in STEM in her home state of Oregon and beyond.
+She comes to Oregon MESA with a background in working with organizations to create meaningful and sustained social impact.
 Previously, she was a founding staff member and COO of Thread, an organization providing wrap-around support to high school students in Baltimore city.
 Prior to her work in non-profit management, she worked on developing cancer vaccines.
 She has a Ph.D. in Immunology from Johns Hopkins University and a B.S. in Biochemistry from the University of Washington.
-Tong is a first-generation American, having immigrated to the US as a small child, and is a proud alumna of North Clackamas schools.
-Tong is passionate about the MESA mission of engaging underserved students in STEM in her home state of Oregon and beyond.

 Kelly started working at Oregon MESA during her undergraduate program at Portland State University.
 Upon graduating with a dual degree in film and University Honors College, Kelly joined MESA as their Program Coordinator and is now the organization's Assistant Director.
 She manages the MESA regional center model and strategic MESA events including MESA competitions and family engagement.
 Kelly also holds a Masters in Public Administration from Portland State University.